secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 ### How are GitLab for Open Source Program applications processed?

 Gitlab uses SheerID, a trusted partner, to verify that applicants meet the GitLab for Open Source Program requirements.
 In most cases, applicants receive a decision on their application within three to five business days of submission.
 During periods of high submission volume, processing an application requires up to ten business days.
-When verified, applicants receive a verification email containing specific instructions for activating their subscription.
+When verified, applicants receive a verification email containing specific instructions for activating their subscriptions.

-The GitLab for Open Source team processes applications according to the [Community Programs application workflow](/handbook/marketing/developer-relations/community-programs/automated-community-programs/).
+The GitLab for Open Source team processes applications according to the [Community Programs application workflow](/handbook/marketing/developer-relations/community-programs/community-programs-workflows/#automated-applications-workflow-overview).

 Some users may need to input a VAT number when completing their program applications.
 GitLab for Open Source Program members can simply input `N/A` into the VAT field during registration.
-{: .alert .alert-warning}

 ### Must members of the GitLab for Open Source Program renew their memberships?

 Yes.
 Program members must renew their memberships annually.
 If they don’t renew, [their accounts will be downgraded](https://about.gitlab.com/pricing/licensing-faq/#what-happens-when-my-subscription-is-about-to-expire-or-has-expired).

+Subscriptions granted under the GitLab for Open Source Program do not auto-renew.

 We recommend that applicants begin the renewal process at least one month in advance of their renewal dates to ensure sufficient processing time.
-Note that applications will not be processed during U.S. holidays and responses may be delayed during those periods.
+Note that applications will not be processed during U.S. holidays; responses may be delayed during those periods.
-{: .alert .alert-warning}

 ### How does someone renew their membership in the GitLab for Open Soure Program?

+Subscriptions granted under the GitLab for Open Source Program do not auto-renew.
 To request a renewal, program members should complete the [program application](/solutions/open-source/join/).
 The team will use this form to determine whether the entity applying for renewal still meets the program's eligibility criteria.
 Whether applying to the program for the first time or renewing a pre-existing membership, applicants complete the same form.

 The person claiming the renewal for the subscription must be the same person who created the subscription for this open source project or organization in the GitLab Customer Portal.
 If a different person wishes to initiate the renewal, the existing owner needs to [transfer ownership of the Customers Portal account](https://docs.gitlab.com/ee/subscriptions/customers_portal.html#change-account-owner-information).
 If the existing owner is no longer able to transfer ownership or renew, the project should [open a support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) to change the owner of the subscription before initiating renewal.
-{: .alert .alert-danger}

-After completing application form, verified applicants receive a verification email with instructions for activating subscription.
+After completing application form, verified applicants receive a verification email with instructions for activating their subscriptions.

-### How else can GitLab assist open source projects?

-Members of the GitLab for Open Source Program may also be interested in:

-* **Migration services:** Open source communities requiring assistance with their migration to GitLab can receive help from the GitLab team.
-See the [professional services page](/services/) for more information.
-* **Technology partners:** Many of GitLab's [technology partners](/partners/technology-partners/) offer services GitLab doesn't provide, such as hosting for Community Edition instances.
-We've partnered with others to help expand the options for our users.
-Browse our [GitLab Alliance Partners](/partners/technology-partners/) to learn more.

 ### Where can members of the GitLab for Open Source Program find support?